Codecademy/docs/content/emojicode/concepts/conditionals/conditionals.md

 The `↪` statement is very important.
 It allows for conditional execution of a code block.
 The whole syntax is:

-If the condition evaluates to `👍`, the code block will be executed, and if it evaluates to `👎`, it'll be ignored.
+- If the condition evaluates to `👍`, the code block will be executed.
+- And if it evaluates to `👎`, it'll be ignored.

 This example will display `a is greater than b` if the content for variable `a` is greater than `b`: